gutierrezmannix/gutierrezmannix.github.io/_posts/2014-3-3-Hello-World.md

 ### Publications

+Publication on Drug Violence in Mexico
 [Book Chapter, Chapter 7    in Organized Violence: Capitalist Warfare in Latin America](https://read.amazon.com/kp/embed?asin=B07S5XFNKP&preview=newtab&linkCode=kpe&ref_=cm_sw_r_kb_dp_X2NuFbJJZDT1A)

+Publication on surveillance in Mexico
 [Publication on Mexico: The SAGE Encyclopedia of SURVEILLANCE,SECURITY, AND PRIVACY](/images/MexicoSagePublication.pdf)

-[Publication on Spanish-Speaking Institutions](/images/SpanishSpeakingInstitutionsandLanguageAssimilationintheRioGrandeValley.pdf)
+Publication on Linguistics at the US-Mexico border [Publication on Spanish-Speaking Institutions](/images/SpanishSpeakingInstitutionsandLanguageAssimilationintheRioGrandeValley.pdf)